About

 Editorial standards.

-How we research, write, fact-check, and update everything on Haircure.
-Hair loss is a health topic with real-money consequences — we treat it that way.
+How we research, draft, check, and update Haircure.
+Hair loss is a health topic with real-money consequences, so our pages should be useful without pretending to replace a clinician.

 How we source claims

-Every article that makes a numerical or causal claim carries a References block at the bottom linking to the original studies.
-If a claim isn't cited, treat it as the writer's informed opinion, not a clinical fact.
+Articles that make numerical or causal claims should carry a References block linking readers to the original sources.
+If a claim is not cited, treat it as general editorial context rather than clinical fact.

-- We don't recommend specific products in exchange for payment.
+- We do not recommend specific products in exchange for payment.

-- We don't accept paid placements disguised as editorial.
+- We do not accept paid placements disguised as editorial.

-- We don't take affiliate fees from prescription drug brands.
+- We do not take affiliate fees from prescription drug brands.

-- We don't republish press releases without independent verification.
+- We do not republish press releases without checking the underlying claims.

-- We don't use AI to fabricate study results, quotes, or attributions.
+- We do not knowingly publish fabricated study results, quotes, or attributions.

 Conflicts of interest

 Haircure has no equity, advisory, or paid relationships with any pharmaceutical company, hair transplant clinic, or supplement brand mentioned on this site.
-If that ever changes for a specific brand we will disclose it inline in any article that mentions them.
-Display advertising (Google AdSense) appears site-wide and is served programmatically — we have no relationship with advertisers and ads do not influence editorial coverage.
+If that changes for a specific brand, we will disclose it inline in any article that mentions them.
+Display advertising appears site-wide and does not influence editorial coverage.

 Medical review

-Important:medical review here means “a clinician has read this and flagged anything inaccurate.”
-It is not a substitute for a consultation with your own doctor about your specific situation.
-Nothing on Haircure is medical advice.
+Important: nothing on Haircure is medical advice or a substitute for a consultation with your own doctor about your specific situation.

 How we keep articles current